 After completing general surgical training through the West of Scotland Surgical Training Programme and obtaining FRCS in General Surgery, Neil moved to the Nottingham area in 1998 to take part in what was widely regarded as the foremost ENT training programme of the time in the UK.

-Having completed this six year specialist training, he then undertook a fellowship in Australia in otology and neurology along with paediatric ENT and rural ENT medicine.
+Having completed this six year specialist training, he then undertook a fellowship in Australia in otology and neurology along with rural ENT medicine.
 This was funded by the TWJ Fellowship programme (a competitive application process open to ENT UK trainees nationally) and partly by the Western Australian government.
 On returning to the UK he was appointed jointly to the post of ENT consultant at KMH and QMC in 2005.

 He is registered with the GMC and is on the specialist register of the GMC for ENT Surgery.
 He is a member of the UK national ENT professional organisation, ENT-UK and a member of the Royal Society of Medicine, the British Medical Association and the European Academy of Otology and Neurotology.